pluralsight/guides/draft/interesting-apis/visualizing-tweets-with-pubnub-s-stream-controller-and-css3-animations/article.md

 Using the `statuses/filter` endpoint of the API, we'll start to [track](https://dev.twitter.com/streaming/overview/request-parameters#track) tweets that contain the configured hashtags.

-The tweets are delivered as JSON objects.
-Here's an example:
+Tweets are delivered as JSON objects.
+Here's a sample tweet object:
 ```javascript
 { created_at: 'Mon Jul 04 05:06:34 +0000 2016',
   id: 749831746275930100,